wp-plugins/meeting-scheduler-by-vcita/readme.txt

 = How and where do I see my booking requests? =
 Once a clients sends you a booking request using one of vCita's booking widgets, the new booking request will be added to a "Require your attention" area in your vCita dashboard.
-In additional, for any new or updated booking request you will recieve an email notification, so you could accept, decline or reschedule from wherever you are.
+In addition, for any new or updated booking request you will receive an email notification, so you could accept, decline or reschedule from wherever you are.
 Once the booking request is approved by you, the appointment will be added to your vCita calendar view, as well as to your existing calendar and your client's calendar.
 A reminder for the upcoming appointment will be sent to both you and your client 15 minutes before the appointment takes place.
-Once the appointment time is over, you will recieve an email suggesting you to some follow-up options.
+Once the appointment time is over, you will receive an email suggesting you to some follow-up options.
 You can always see your booking requests in your email (using any device), your calendar and your vCita dashboard.